What is a Breast Pump Flange?

-Your nipple should move freely in and out of the tunnel without redness or pain.
-Otherwise, your flange could be too small.
+Your nipple should move in and out of the tunnel without pain or air gaps.
+Pain indicates your flange could be too small.
+Air gaps may create a pocket that allows milk to leak, indicating the flange is still big.

 M – Motion of Your Breast is Gentle and Rhythmic

-Your breast pump shouldn't be uncomfortable or cause any pain and tenderness.
+Your pumping experience shouldn't be uncomfortable or cause any pain and tenderness.
 Discomfort could be caused by the wrong sized pump flange.

 Y – Yields Well-Drained Breasts